-- Send an ACK for every received packet. - Save delivered packets ignoring duplicates in a local buffer. - Keep track of the next packet the receiving application expects.
+- Send an ACK for every received packet.
+If the sequence number of this ACK is k, that indicates that all packets up to and including packet k have been received. - Save delivered packets ignoring duplicates in a local buffer. - Keep track of the next packet the receiving application expects.
 After each reception, deliver as many in-order packets as possible.